Rev. Dr. Gordon V. Barrows, DBA, MBA

 Welcome to my academic portfolio!
 My name is Gordon Barrows and I am an aspiring educator with the goal of teaching in academia as a college professor.

-I currently hold a Ph.D. equivalent Doctor of Business Degree in Technology from Liberty University as well as a Masters of Business Administration Degree and Bachelors of Science Degree in Computer Information Systems from Clarion University of Pennsylvania.
+I currently hold a Ph.D. equivalent Doctorate of Business Administration Degree (D.B.A.) in Technology/Digital Media from Liberty University as well as a Masters of Business Administration Degree (M.B.A.) and Bachelors of Science Degree (B.S.) in Computer Information Systems from PennWest University of Pennsylvania.

-I am also a doctoral seminary candidate currently pursuing a Ph.D. equivalent education degree in theology at the John Rawlings School of Divinity at Liberty University.
+I am also a doctoral seminary candidate currently pursuing a Ph.D. equivalent education/ministry degree (Ed.D.) in theology/divinity at the John Rawlings School of Divinity at Liberty University.

 CONTACT: I invite you to contact my office with any questions, suggestions or feedback by calling 814.275.6714 or via email: [email protected]

 - Teach from approved curriculum in accordance with assigned schedule to ensure student satisfaction.

 - Assist students in achieving completion of objectives and learning outcomes.